 Having one product that can perform multiple functions can eliminate the need for additional products.
 These products are typically seen as “all-in-one solutions”.

-In this post, we’re going to give you a few examples of multipurpose products we use in our household.
+In this post, I’m going to give you a few examples of the multipurpose products we use in our household.
 Hopefully, this will provide you with some confidence to look for similar opportunities in your life.

 Fast forward a few years later, and I’ve jumped on the “phablet” bandwagon, and I’m now a proud owner of an iPhone 6 Plus.
 Most of the western world regardless of the generation has a growing obsession with technology.

 While I love technology, having so many devices starts to become a burden.
 You use this for this, and this for that.
 You end up carrying a whole bunch of charging cables with you when you travel.
 And you have more things to service and store in your house.

 Thank you, Sarah Wilson, for recommending this magic soap.
 This unique mixture can perform up to 18 cleaning tasks including things like shampoo, hand wash, body wash, dog wash, washing machine liquid, the list goes on.